-If an evaluation cannot be obtained from the second cooperating teacher then this 10% will be distributed evenly among the five components as follows:
+If an evaluation cannot be obtained from one of the cooperating teachers then this 10% will be distributed evenly among the five components as follows:

 Clinical Experience 22%

 Lesson Plan and Presentation.

 Planning and Teaching a Learning Segment 42%

 Evaluations from CTs.

 Class Participation 12%